Backlog sizing essentials

 How fast can you derive estimates?

-Manually, a competent analyst can count (measure) function points at a rate of about 100-500 FP per day (approx $100k – $500k of software).
-This depends on the quality and clarity of the requirements and specifications.
-The speed also depend on the experience and ability of the analyst.
-With ScopeMaster you can expect to achieve these rules about 4 times faster.
+Manually, a competent analyst can measure function points at a rate of several hundred FPs per day (which translates to software worth hundreds of thousands of dollars), although it depends on the quality and clarity of the requirements and specifications.
+The speed also depends on the experience and ability of the analyst.
+With ScopeMaster, you can expect to achieve these rules about four times faster.

 Automated Estimation in COSMIC Function Points